Pawel-Mackiewicz/Pawel-Mackiewicz/README.md

 # Hey, I'm Paweł 👋

-**Java Software Developer | Szczecin, Poland**
+**Java Software Developer**

-TDD practitioner.
-Infrastructure-as-code advocate.
-Believer that the best engineering is invisible to users but invaluable to the business.
+ Backend architecture, microservices, and CI/CD.
+Passionate about building secure and scalable solutions.

 ---

 ## What I'm Up To

 - **Open to Opportunities:** Seeking full-time **Java Software Engineer** roles with teams that value business context, maintain high engineering standards, and build systems for long-term success.
-Open to relocation (EU, UK).
+Open to relocation.

 - **Current Focus:** Strengthening expertise in algorithms, data structures, and system design patterns
 ---